Beware of Smile Bank Account Suspension Notification Phishing Email Messages

 We are for the inconvenience this may caused you and thank you for banking with us.

-The link in the e-mail message will take you to a web page looking exactly like one of Smile Bank web pages at http://smile.co.uk .
-On this page, you will be asked to enter your banking information / credit information and personal information.
+The link in the e-mail message goes to a fraudulent website looking exactly like Smile Bank's legitimate website located at http://www.smile.co.uk .
+On the fraudulent website, visitors will be asked to enter their banking information, credit card and personal information.

 Remember to leave your comment and read the ones made by others below.
 And, please report malicious, phishing or scam email messages, social media posts and websites to us.
 You may click here to contact us, or forward the email messages to: firstname.lastname@example.org .